DevExpress/devextreme-documentation/concepts/05 Widgets/Button/05 Customize the Appearance.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Button/Icons/"
 }

-If you need to define the **Button** content completely, implement a template for it using the [template](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/template.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#template') option as shown in the following example.
+If you need to define the **Button** content completely, implement a template for it using the [template](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/template.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#template') property as shown in the following example.

 ---
 ##### jQuery